Stringtown, Oklahoma: History

 Sources differ as to the origins of the name: one suggests the original name was Springtown for a local sulphur spring but a spelling mistake labeled it Stringtown, while another suggests it got the name because businesses were strung out along the railroad tracks.
 Once home to a bank, theater, and pub, the town has grown recently, both economically and in population.
-Companies noticing business opportunities in game hunting. population growth since the 1990 census and the addition of a new café have brought new life to the town.
+Population growth since the 1990 census, companies noticing business opportunities in game hunting, and the addition of a new café have brought new life to the town.
 Annually in September, the Good Ole Days Festival celebrates the town's past with a parade, cookout, and concert.